 “Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross” (Philippians 2: 6-8 NIV)!

 God sent His Son.
 He put Himself in our skin.
 This includes us as hurting parents.

 Isaiah the prophet wrote about Jesus’ coming, “He was despised and forsaken of men; a man of sorrows and acquainted with grief; And like one from whom men hide their face He was despised, and we did not esteem Him.”

 Jesus felt what many hurting parents feel: sorrow, grief, rejection, disrespect, loneliness and more.

 While the Bible doesn’t use the word, the message of Christmas is also a message of the empathy God has for us human beings.

 Drs.
-Les and Leslie Parrot write this: “Empathy is the capacity to see the world accurately from another person’s perspective.
+Les and Leslie Parrot wrote: “Empathy is the capacity to see the world accurately from another person’s perspective.
 Empathy is at the heart of the gospel.”

-The Parrots say empathy has 3 parts.
+The Parrots say empathy has three parts.
 Hurting parents need to be reminded of them: